jeradrutnam/secret-vault-chrome-extension/README.md

 ### Run Attacker Server

+This is a simple node + express server which acts as an attacker server to show received access tokens

 `cd test-workspace\apps\attacker-server` and run `npm start` in CLI

 ### Run Sample app that use the browser extension implementation

+This is a simple dummy react application that proof the extension will take care of securing the access token against XSS attacks that will be obtain through an OpenID connect authorization flow and stored in the browser.

+This sample proof an attack that simulates through a vulnerable dependency for HTML5 storages (localStorage/sessionStorage) and network calls

 1. `cd test-workspace` and run `npx nx run demo:serve:development` in CLI
 2. Navigate to app from the browser `http://localhost:4200/`

 ### Run Sample app (vulnerable) that uses session storage storing access token

+This is a simple dummy react application that simulate an XSS attack for HTML5 storages (localStorage/sessionStorage) and network calls through a vulnerable dependency.

+Obtained access token will be sent to the attacker-server

 1. `cd test-workspace` and run `npx nx run demo2:serve:development` in CLI
 2. Navigate to app from the browser `http://localhost:4300/`